-This mode directs outside air to the side and center vent.
+This mode directs outside air to the side and center vents.

-- 1. Push the button to the OFF position.
+- 1. Press the S button to the OFF position.
 The indicator light on the button will go off. - 2.
-Turn the air flow control dial to the position.
+Press the i air flow control button. - 3.
+Turn the fan control dial to the desired position.

-- Turn the fan control dial to the desired position. - 4.
-Turn the temperature control dial to the desired position.
+4. Turn the temperature control dial to the desired position.